anakarpow/Monitored-SES-Email-service/README.md

 pytest SenderFunction/
 ```

-### Testing Site

-- The project includes a local testing setup with sample events and attachments.
-- Use the provided test scripts and sample data to simulate Lambda invocations and verify email delivery and error handling.

 ---

 ## Deployment

-- Deployment scripts are in scripts.
+- Deployment scripts are in `scripts`.
 - The CloudFormation/SAM template is template.yaml.
 - Build and deploy using AWS SAM CLI: